-For the third time, the art project takes place under the name 'Chiusa All Inclusive' and revives the historic artists' colony of Klausen.
-From mid-July onwards, three artists will live and work in Chiusa.
+For the third time, the art project takes place under the name 'Klausen All Inclusive' and revives the historic artists' colony of Klausen.
+From mid-July onwards, three artists will live and work in Klausen.
 They will move into the historic, but now empty, tavern 'Grauer Bär' in the heart of the town.
 Agnieszka Kozłowska from Gdynia in Poland, Jan Hasenauer from Alfter in Germany and Claudio Beorchia from Refrontolo in Italy won the competition and stood out from the applications of around 60 artists from all over the world.
-Now they will stay for one month in the artists' town of Chiusa and create works of art in return for board and lodging, which will then be given to the town.
+Now they will stay for one month in the artists' town of Klausen and create works of art in return for board and lodging, which will then be given to the town.

-Until the end of May, artists from various disciplines were given the opportunity to apply for the residence in Chiusa via a call for applications.
+Until the end of May, artists from various disciplines were given the opportunity to apply for the residence in Klausen via a call for applications.
 About 60 applications from all over the world were received via an online portal.
 After a comprehensive evaluation, a committee of six people selected three of the artists who cover a broad spectrum of work.
 The municipality of Klausen gives the artists an apartment and the studio for the entire period for free.
 The objective of the project is to revive the former artists' colony of Klausen dating from around 1900.

 PROFILES OF THE ARTISTS